datagovuk/dgu-vagrant-puppet/README.md

     dpkg-preconfigure: unable to re-open stdin: No such file or directory
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73

+## Puppet apply

+When tinkering with the Puppet configuration and rerunning it, it can be frustrating the the `vagrant provision` takes several minutes to run.
+Much of the time there is no need to have librarian check the puppet module dependencies, and in this case there is a short cut.

+You can manually install an updated Puppet CKAN module like this (on the host):

+    rsync -r /vagrant/puppet/modules/dgu_ckan /etc/puppet/modules/dgu_ckan

+And run 'puppet apply' like this:

+    sudo FACTER_fqdn=ckan.home puppet apply --modulepath=/etc/puppet/modules /vagrant/puppet/manifests/site.pp